informalsystems/vdd/blockchain/blockchain.md

 ## Timing, nodes, and correctness assumptions

-In a Tendermint system, the nodes that choose to interact with each other collectively implement the *chain* list in a distributed manner by executing a protocol.
+In a Tendermint system, the nodes that choose to interact with each other collectively compute the list *chain* in a distributed manner by executing the [consensus protocol][arXiv].
 The Tendermint protocols should ensure that the participating nodes cannot benefit by deviating from the expected behavior.
 As a result, the nodes should be motivated (incentivized) to follow the protocol.
 This is achieved by requiring the nodes to